shclarke007/ravenous-react-app/README.md

 - Created Static Components (`<Business />`, `<BusinessList />`, `<SearchBar />` and React main `<App />`)
 - Passed Information to Components
 - Set the State of Ravenous Components
-- Interact with the Yelp API
+- Interact with the Zomato API

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).